mossr/PacMan.jl/README.md

-# Pacman.jl
+# PacMan.jl

-The game of Pacman in the Julia REPL.
+The game of PacMan in the Julia REPL.

 > ⚠ Work-in-progress.